gregpalmr/dremio-jdbc-impersonation-example/README.md

      $ javac DremioJdbcImpersonationExample.java

-Notice that the JDBC connection string specifies the `impersonation_target` property that specifies a user that is different from the connection user specified in the userId variable.
+Notice that the JDBC connection string includes the `impersonation_target` property that specifies a user that is different from the connection user specified in the userId variable.

 ### Step 6.
 Set the Java class path